Heurist: Applicability

 Heurist was conceived as a digital knowledgebase for managing heterogeneous data with rich interlinking, in small to medium collections (typically <500K records), often rich in media, textual and categorisation data, such as those typically found in the Arts and Humanities, and in personal research spaces.
 It is not suitable for large, structured, homogeneous, numerical datasets typical of the Sciences.

 Heurist allows management of information with spatial and temporal components.
 Spatial components include the ability to enter georeferenced points, polygons etc. directly into an editor, as well as the ability to upload spatial data such as KML and Shapefiles.
 Spatial data is displayed on a map view within the database.
 Temporal components include the ability to enter dates as calendar dates, ranges, fuzzy dates or radiocarbon dates, with confidence levels.
 Dates are displayed on a timeline generally linked to the map display.

-As of end 2021 Heurist is supporting a coupe of hundred projects on the public servers, ranging from large ERC (Europe), AHRC (UK), ANR (France) and ARC (Australia) to many small personal projects such as PhD research, primarily in Humanities disciplines.
+As of end 2021 Heurist is supporting a couple of hundred projects on the public servers, ranging from large ERC (Europe), AHRC (UK), ANR (France) and ARC (Australia) to many small personal projects such as PhD research, primarily in Humanities disciplines.